-- Be graduates of a minimum four-year University dental program, not recognized by the Commission on Dental Accreditation of Canada (CDAC) or the Joint Commission for Dental Accreditation of the American Dental Association (JCDA). - (2) Have successfully completed the Eligibility Examination sponsored by the Association of Canadian Faculties of Dentistry (ACFD) within two years prior to the application deadline. - (3) Letter/s from Licensing Bodies: Applicants who are or have been licensed to practice dentistry in any jurisdiction must submit letters of good standing (in English) from current and previous licensing bodies. - (4) Language Proficiency Requirements: All applicants must be proficient in both written and spoken English.
+- Be graduates of a minimum four-year University dental program, not recognized by the Commission on Dental Accreditation of Canada (CDAC) or the Joint Commission for Dental Accreditation of the American Dental Association (JCDA). - (2) Have successfully completed the Eligibility Examination sponsored by the Association of Canadian Faculties of Dentistry (ACFD) within two years prior to the application deadline.
+May 2009 is the last Eligibility Examination score that will be accepted.
+Advanced Placement admission requirements for 2011-2012 will be changed based on eligibility requirements set by the ACFD (which are currently under review).
+For current information regarding eligibility requirements please visit www.acfd.ca. - (3) Letter/s from Licensing Bodies: Applicants who are or have been licensed to practice dentistry in any jurisdiction must submit letters of good standing (in English) from current and previous licensing bodies. - (4) Language Proficiency Requirements: All applicants must be proficient in both written and spoken English.
 Proficiency in English may be shown in one of the following ways: